ntran119/data_projects/2023_Medical_Insurance/readme.md

 Reject the Null Hypothesis, the test is significant (p-value < 0.05)
 ```

-From the results of the test, we reject the Null Hypothesis.
-Smoking is a significant factor in determining insurance charges.
-This indicates that it will have a high linear coefficient in our model.
+The results of the test led us to reject the null hypothesis, providing strong evidence that smoking status is indeed a significant determinant of insurance charges.
+Consequently, we anticipate that smoking will have a high linear coefficient in our regression model, reflecting its substantial impact on insurance costs.

 ## Model Training

+A linear model was trained to predict medical insurance charges using the statsmodels library.

 ```shell
              Coefficient  T-Statistic       P-Value   P-value < 0.05